LXMA03/DP4/README.md

 Our goal is to help users spend less time on social media apps and more time on educational apps by incorporating a reward system.

 Built with:
-  Visual Studio Code
+  Visual Studio Code, Swift Playground, and XCode
-  Swift Playground